 Description:

-The performance area was filled with objects like mailboxes in concrete bases, glass bowls, cornflakes, chocolate ice-cream, a spool of barbed wire and a county fair blue ribbon; with a backdrop of projected slow-motion video and audio from a country fair.
+The performance area was filled with objects from this environment like mailboxes in concrete bases, glass bowls, cornflakes, chocolate ice-cream, a spool of barbed wire and a county fair blue ribbon; with a backdrop of projected slow-motion video and audio from a country fair.

 As the performance progressed, McMurry’s actions became increasingly brutal—from breaking jars, to prying the mailboxes from their concrete bases.
+He built a picket fence around his neck and then disassembled it.
 In the final act, McMurray used barbed wire to attach the destroyed mailboxes to his ankles and dragged them offstage into Western Front’s back alley.

 Barbed Wire was presented as part of the Contemporary Ritual Series curated by Victoria Singh.